 Younger people are more likely to fake illness because of minor ailments – and often due to late nights and hangovers.
 Less of a problem with us oldies!
 Many also feel that sick days are an entitlement, sort of like extra holidays.

 Then, according to a French study, under 35s have the highest stress, the most depression and are the worst sleepers.
-But, whatever their reasons for taking more sick days, what matters is that the Mature shows up at work way more often.
+But, no matter the reasons they have for taking more sick days, what matters is that the Mature show up to work way more often.

-Employer Myth 2 – We are Technophobes and resist Change
+Ageism Myth 2 – We are Technophobes and Resist Change

 Let’s acknowledge two obvious facts…